+Before giving the proof of this theorem, we need a technical lemma.
 Let $\cX$ be a finitely presented, flat, separated $R$-scheme and let $\fX$ be its $\varpi$-adic completion; this is an admissible formal $R$-scheme by~\cite[Proposition~3.12]{bpr:trop_curves}.
 There is a canonical open immersion $i_{\cX}: \fX_K\to\cX_K^\an$ defined in~\cite[\S{}A.3]{conrad:irredcomps} which is functorial in $\cX$ and respects the formation of fiber products, and is an isomorphism when $\cX$ is proper over $R$.
 (This fact is implicitly contained in the statement of Lemma~\ref{lem:algebraization}.)

 \begin{lem} Let $\cX,\cX'$ be finitely presented, flat, separated $R$-schemes and let $\fX,\fX'$ denote their $\varpi$-adic completions.
 Let $\cX'\to\cX$ be a finite and flat morphism.
 Then the square